lgorissen/k4d/lab 18/README.md

 Study the description of the Pod and have a look at the Volume description.

-No, test the Pod (use the Pod IP address from the description)(for you sceptical people out there: use your own names):
+Now, test the Pod (use the Pod IP address from the description)(for you sceptical people out there: use your own names):

 ```bash
 developer@developer-VirtualBox:~/projects/k4d/lab 18$ curl 'http://172.17.0.9:8090?name=Luc&from=DenBosch&to=Moon'